Mateiko clocks world lead at Antrim Coast Half

 Ethiopia's Mestawut Fikir won the women's race in 66:44.

+Fikir's time, like Mateiko's, was a UK and Irish all-comers' record, as she finished 54 seconds ahead of Kenya's Chirchir while Hannah Irwin took 36 seconds off Ann-Marie McGlynn's previous Northern Ireland record in finishing a superb fifth in 71:04.

+Women's winner Fikir set her previous best of exactly 73 minutes in Rio de Janeiro last year.

-Mateiko went into the Northern Ireland event, which is held in and around the coastal town of Larne, second in this year's world rankings after clocking 58:49 in the United Arab Emirates in February, when he finished four seconds behind compatriot Kibet.
+The men's winner went into the Northern Ireland event, which is held in and around the coastal town of Larne, second in this year's world rankings after clocking 58:49 in the United Arab Emirates in February, when he finished four seconds behind compatriot Kibet.

-Fikir's time, like Mateiko's, was a UK and Irish all-comers record, as she finished 54 seconds ahead of Kenya's Evaline Chirchir.

 Mateiko's half marathon personal best of 58:26 set in Valencia in 2021 puts him ninth in the all-time list but Sunday's race was his first victory in a major international race after a series of second-place finishes.

-The Kenyan, who finished eighth in the 10,000m final at last year's World Championships in Eugene, will next race in the Chicago Marathon on 8 October.
+The Kenyan, who finished eighth in the 10,000m final at last year's World Championships in Eugene, will race next in the Chicago Marathon on 8 October.

 "The race was my preparation for the Chicago Marathon," said the 25-year-old.

-The women's winner smashed her previous personal best for the distance by over six minutes as she upset the pre-race favourite Chirchir.

-Fikir set her previous best of exactly 73 minutes in Rio de Janeiro last year.

-Germany's Fabienne Konigstein finished third in the women's event in 70:31 - a minute and eight seconds inside her previous personal best - while Ethiopia's Nibret Melak occupied the final podium spot in the men's event after clocking 59:49.
+Germany's Fabienne Konigstein finished third in the women's event in 70:31 - a minute and eight seconds inside her previous personal best - as Ireland's Shona Heaslip smashed her personal best by over four minutes as she took fourth in 70:35.

+Irwin's new Northern Ireland record saw her taking two minutes and 19 seconds off her previous best half marathon time set in London two years ago.

 The fast times set in Northern Ireland will boost the organisers' hopes of hosting the World Half Marathon Championships in the later part of this decade after they were recently edged out by Copenhagen for the 2026 event.